Showing posts with label Vote of no confidence 2019. Show all posts

 Here is a section of the earlier post...

-Leverage the loses in opposing camps
+Leverage the losses in opposing camps

-Gaining number is what matters for the opposition between the 7th and 21st of May 2019.
+Gaining numbers is what matters for the opposition between the 7th and 21st of May 2019.
 Of all the MPs at work, there are Magnets, Dealers, Golden Oldies, Straight Shooters, Whisperers, Power Brokers and King Makers.

 This is how the 111 MPs can be classified.